-A medical device company wanted to obtain coverage for their percutaneous ventricular assist device (pVAD) from health plans. pVAD is a minimally invasive percutaneous catheter-based device that is powered and controlled by its console and is designed to provide partial circulatory support.
+Abiomed, a large medical device company headquartered in Massachusetts, wanted to obtain coverage for their percutaneous ventricular assist device (pVAD) from health plans. pVAD is a minimally invasive percutaneous catheter-based device that is powered and controlled by its console and designed to provide partial circulatory support.
 The current standards of care are the intra-aortic balloon pump (for high-risk PCI patients) and ECMO/LVAD (for cardiogenic shock patients).
-Our client’s goal was to inform and educate the health plans regarding the improved outcomes resulting from their technology and the related financial impact.
+Abiomed’s goal was to inform and educate the health plans regarding the improved outcomes resulting from their technology and the related financial impact.

 Baker Tilly solution:

-Baker Tilly developed a budget impact model (BIM) to assist our client in its discussions with health plans and was also able to facilitate discussions with key health plans for the client.
-A BIM is an interactive tool used to demonstrate the impact of new technologies on patient outcomes and the associated financial impact and can help strengthen the value propositions for medical device companies beyond clinical studies.
-A BIM typically incorporates the following aspects:
+Baker Tilly developed a budget impact model (BIM) to assist Abiomed in its discussions with health plans and also facilitated discussions with key health plans for Abiomed.
+A BIM is an interactive tool used to demonstrate the impact of new technologies on patient outcomes and the associated financial impact.
+BIMs can also help strengthen the value propositions for medical device companies beyond clinical studies.
+A BIM typically incorporates the following:

 - Transparent, realistic assumptions